 Founded in 1984, Centre for Women’s Studies (CWS) at York is the home to a thriving international community where you’ll study alongside prominent academics in an array of related fields, from queer studies to feminist theory, political violence, activism, and masculinity.
 You’ll benefit from interdisciplinary teaching and research which is supported by the departments of English and Related Literature and Sociology.

-The modules will allow you to interrogate key issues and concerns within women's studies.
-Particular attention is paid to the category 'women' and the concept 'gender', interpreted through an intersectional lens.
+The modules will allow you to interrogate key issues and concerns within women's studies, introducing you also to a diversity of qualitative methods that you can employ in your own research.
+You'll pay particular attention to the category 'women' and the concept 'gender', interpreted through an intersectional lens.

 The programme's interdisciplinary and cross-cultural scope is inclusive to all students, regardless of background, culture or existing knowledge and competencies.
 We foster a diverse and engaging learning experience for all.